wp-plugins/woocommerce-products-by-custom-tax/readme.txt

 = 1.1 =
 * Prevent data leaks.
-* Display error message in the dashboard in case WooCommerce core theme is not installed and activated.
+* Display error message in the dashboard in case WooCommerce core plugin is not installed and activated.

 = 1.0 =
 * Plugin initial release.